nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 kubectl apply -f secret.yaml serviceaccount.yaml clusterrole.yaml clusterrolebinding.yaml
 ```

 Modify the ConfigMap manifest to match your Network environment.
-Change the `nginx-hosts` IP address to match your Nginx LB Server IP.
+Change the `nginx-hosts` IP address to match your NGINX LB Server IP.
 If you have 2 or more LB Servers, separate them with a comma.
 Keep the port number for the Plus API endpoint, and the `/api` URL as shown.

 ```yaml